-Services that are covered for you What you must pay when you get these services request a copy or go to SilverSneakers.com.
-WW® Program To help you meet your health goals, we partner with WW (formerly known as Weight Watchers), the world's leading provider of weight management services.
-Monthly WW membership fees for specified programs are reduced for MedMutual Advantage Choice HMO members.
+Services that are covered for you What you must pay when you get these services WW ® Program To help you meet your health goals, we partner with WW (formerly known as Weight Watchers), the world's leading provider of weight management services.
+Monthly WW membership fees for specified programs are reduced for MedMutual Advantage Classic HMO members.
 The benefit does not include food or meals.
 For more information, contact Customer Care at the phone number shown on the back cover of this book.
 You pay your reduced fees for the WW Program.
 Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
 In Network \$0 copayment for each covered hearing exam to determine if you need medical treatment for a hearing condition.
-If additional medical services, procedures or tests are provided at the time of the visit, additional copayments may apply to those Additional hearing services specific services rendered. \$0 copayment for each covered Although additional hearing services are not covered by Original Medicare, your plan covers the following hearing services through TruHearing.
+If additional medical services, procedures or tests are provided at the time of the visit, additional copayments may apply to those specific services rendered.
+Additional hearing services Although additional hearing services are not covered by Original Medicare, your plan covers the following hearing services through TruHearing.
 You must see a TruHearing provider to use this benefit.
 Call 1-866-201-9630 to schedule an appointment (for TTY, dial 711).
 One routine hearing exam per year Three provider visits for fitting-evaluation and programming within first year of hearing aid purchase Up to two TruHearing-branded hearing aids every year (one per ear per year).
-Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors. so copayment for each covered routine hearing exam \$0 copayment for each covered hearing aid fitting-evaluation visit \$699 copayment for each covered Advanced hearing aid \$999 copayment for each covered Premium hearing aid Any cost you pay for hearing aids will not count toward your maximum out of pocket.
-Benefit does not include or cover any of the following: Ear molds Hearing aid accessories
+Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
+Benefit does not include or cover any of the following: \$0 copayment for each covered routine hearing exam \$0 copayment for each covered hearing aid fitting-evaluation visit \$699 copayment for each covered Advanced hearing aid \$999 copayment for each covered Premium hearing aid Any cost you pay for hearing aids will not count toward your maximum out of pocket.
+Ear molds Hearing aid accessories Additional provider visits Extra batteries (beyond the original 48 included